 As part of its ongoing quest to develop previously uncommercial fields, Apache, in conjunction with ICON, developed the "Minnowpod" concept based around a strengthened 30" conductor with mechanical connectors.
 This monopod substructure is used as the surface conductor on shallow water exploration wells which have a high probability of success.

-The Double Island MinnowPod wellhead platform during construction
+The “Sirius” self-elevating platform located alongside the Double Island platform during installation

 If the well proves commercial, a completion is run prior to the rig departing.
 Appropriate topsides are then designed and installed on the monopod later to allow production to commence.
 If the well is unsuccessful, the monopod is cut off at the mudline and recovered for re-use.
 Only the section below the seabed is expended.

 The Double Island field is one of a number of fields known as the "String of Pearls" located within 13km of Varanus Island.
 The Minnowpod concept has been employed successfully on a number of the platforms on these fields.

 ICON was engaged to undertake the design, fabrication and installation due to our extensive experience with minimal facilities platforms as well as our ability to execute the offshore component of the work in a fast timeframe.

 The key requirements of the project were:

 Minimise complexity of the structure

 ICON worked closely with Apache to achieve these common goals.

 Fast Track - completion in 3 months